History of the United Nations: Peacekeeping

 The Department of Peacekeeping Operations was created in March 1992 when Boutros Boutros-Ghali took office as Secretary-General of the United Nations; its creation was one of his first decisions.
 In organisational terms, it upgraded and expanded upon the work of the previous Field Administration and Logistics Division (FALD) (which remained active as a subordinate department).
 Goulding became under-secretary-general (or USG) for peacekeeping with Kofi Annan appointed as his deputy.
 The role of the DPKO, however, wasn't clarified until June 1992, when Boutrous-Ghali issued An Agenda for Peace, a plan to strengthen the UN's capacity for preventive diplomacy and peacekeeping.

 French nationals have served as Under-Secretaries-General for Peacekeeping Operations since 1997.

 Cyprus

 The United Nations Buffer Zone in Cyprus is a demilitarized zone, patrolled by the United Nations Peacekeeping Force in Cyprus (UNFICYP), that was established in 1964 and extended in 1974 after the ceasefire of 16 August 1974, following the Turkish invasion of Cyprus, and the de facto partition of the island into the area controlled by the Republic of Cyprus (excluding the Sovereign Base Areas) and the largely unrecognized Turkish Republic of Northern Cyprus in the North.
 The zone, also known as the Green Line (Πράσινη Γραμμή, Prasini Grammi; Yeşil Hat), stretches for 180 km from Paralimni in the east to Kato Pyrgos in the west, where a separate section surrounds Kokkina.

-India-Pakistian
+India–Pakistan

-The United Nations India-Pakistan Observation Mission (UNIPOM), is peacekeeping mission set up by the Security Council in September 1965 to oversee the ceasefire and withdrawal of armed personnel along the India–Pakistan border.
+The United Nations India–Pakistan Observation Mission (UNIPOM), is a peacekeeping mission set up by the Security Council in September 1965 to oversee the ceasefire and withdrawal of armed personnel along the India–Pakistan border.